Onas07/Bank-Analysis-Project/ReadMe.md

 RESULT:

-1. Highest demand for credit card are from customers (1-2years):This suggests that new customers are more likely to apply for credit cards possibly due to initial financial needs,building credit history and attractive promotional offers
+1. Highest demand for credit card are from customers (1-2years):This suggests that new customers are more likely to apply for credit cards possibly due to initial financial needs,building credit history and attractive promotional offers.

-2. There is a decline in credit card ownership among long term customers:This could indicate-customer's loyalty and stability,reducing the need for new cards,changing financial priorities(e.g mortgage or family).

-3. potential churn or dissatifcation with existing credit cards.
+2. There is a decline in credit card ownership among long term(10 years) customers:This could indicate-customer's loyalty and stability,reducing the need for new cards,changing financial priorities(e.g mortgage or family) and Potential churn or dissatifcation with existing credit cards.

 4. New customers(oyears) tenure have the lowest demand for credit cards:This is expected as new customers may not yet have explored various credit card options,or may have not established credit history,or maybe cautious in applying for credit cards